Visiting the Exhibition & Tour

 What ticket offers are there and how can I redeem them?

-The following offers are available to visitors of the Globe Exhibition & Tour:
+The following offers are available to visitors of the Guided Tours:

-- Theatre ticket holders will receive a £2 discount off the price of an individual Exhibition & Tour ticket during the season the theatre ticket is valid for.
+- Theatre ticket holders will receive a £2 discount off the price of an individual Guided Tour ticket during the season the theatre ticket is valid for.
 Please present your theatre ticket on arrival to qualify for this discount.

-- Tesco – Tesco Clubcard vouchers can be redeemed on individual Exhibition & Tour tickets.
-They cannot be redeemed against family Exhibition & Tour tickets, theatre tickets, food outlets or gift shop.
+- Tesco – Tesco Clubcard vouchers can be redeemed on individual Guided Tours tickets.
+They cannot be redeemed against family Guided Tours tickets, theatre tickets, food outlets or gift shop.
 Tesco Terms and Conditions and additional information.

-- 2 for 1 Days Out Guide – 2 FORONE on Exhibition & Tour on presentation of a completed Days Out Voucher, with a National Rail ticket.
+- 2 for 1 Days Out Guide – 2 FORONE on Guided Tours on presentation of a completed Days Out Voucher, with a National Rail ticket.
 One voucher is required per two people.
 The voucher entitles one person to get in for free whilst the other pays the full adult rate.
 Days Out Guide additional information.

 I have difficulty walking especially up stairs: is the visit suitable for me?